pschichtel/JavaCAN/README.md

 For usage:

 * A recent Linux kernel with CAN support
-* For ISOTP channels, the [can-isotp](https://github.com/hartkopp/can-isotp) kernel module must be loaded
+* For ISOTP channels, the [can-isotp](https://github.com/hartkopp/can-isotp) out-of-tree kernel module or a kernel 5.10 or newer with `CONFIG_CAN_ISOTP` enabled
 * Java 8 or newer installed
 * A few kilobytes of disk space to extract the native library